rudzzz/js-lamp/README.md

 # js-lamp

+## 🇧🇷
+Um projetinho pra treinar a manipulação do DOM no JavaScript.
+Nele você pode acender e desligar uma lâmpada.
+Voê pode conferir clicando neste link: https://rudzzz.github.io/js-lamp/

+## 🇺🇸
-A mini project on which you can turn on and off a lamp
+A mini project to practice DOM manipulation in JavaScript.
+In this project you can turn on and off a lamp.
 You can check it out by clicking in this link: https://rudzzz.github.io/js-lamp/

 ##